live-wire/journal/README.md

 - Usually an $\alpha$ is used (margin like SVM).
 It is a hyperparameter.
 - Use hard combinations of A, P and N to make the network smarter! (therwise most training samples are too easy for the neural net).

+#### Finding anagrams
+`algorithm`
+- Finding anagrams doesn't require always sorting the string and looking for the same in t he hashmap (O(nLog(n)))
+- One cool approach is just O(n), create an array of all possible characters in the word.
+And iterate over it to increase counter for each character.
+Then the key in the hashmap can be a tuple of this array.

 ---
 `May 5, 2019`